hmteditors/closed-2015office10/Office10presentation.md

 - Line [108][19.108]
 - [Scholion][Scholion108]

-### Inconsistancy
+### Inconsistency

-- The wording of line 19.108, when Hera is asking Zeus for an oath, has strong inconsistancies to the passage when Zeus assures Thetis of the binding principles behind a god's nod of assent, lines [1.524-26][19.524] and [1.527][19.527]
+- The wording of line 19.108, when Hera is asking Zeus for an oath, has strong inconsistencies to the passage when Zeus assures Thetis of the binding principles behind a god's nod of assent, lines [1.524-26][19.524] and [1.527][19.527]

 ---